Actioner/graphql-prisma/README.md

 > **Note:** tracing is enabled in the `hackernews-code` component.

-1. First we navigate to [http://localhost:3000/search](http://localhost:3000/search) and enter a search term.
-We are going to search for `awesome graphql`.
+First we navigate to [http://localhost:3000/search](http://localhost:3000/search) and enter a search term.
+In tnis demo we are going to search for `awesome graphql`.

-The following request is received that uses the `FeedSearchQuery` method to return a query type.
+The following GraphQL request is received that uses the `FeedSearchQuery` method to return a query type.

 ```bash
 graphQL:query query FeedSearchQuery($filter: String!) {